freitasfelipee/freitasfelipee/README.md

 # Felipe Freitas
-- Brazilian system analyst who nowadays works at [CVC Corp](https://cvccorp.com.br "CVC Corp"). <br>
+- Brazilian system analyst who nowadays works at [CVC Corp](https://cvccorp.com.br "CVC Corp"); <br>
-- I currently live in Santo Andre, but I was born in Guarujá, south coast of São Paulo. <br>
+- I currently live in Santo Andre, but I was born in Guarujá, south coast of São Paulo; <br>
 - Love sports such as Basketball, surf and soccer.

 ## How I work